-- (a) The motion sensing controls are shown on plan documents and are installed. - (b) Motion Sensor has been is located to minimize false signals. - (c) Sensor is not triggered by motion outside of adjacent area. - (d) Desired sensor coverage is not blocked by obstructions that could adversely affect performance.
+- (a) The motion sensing controls are shown on plan documents and are installed. - (b) Motion sensor is located to minimize false signals. - (c) Desired sensor coverage is not blocked by obstructions that could adversely affect performance.

-For building sites with up to seven (7) outdoor motion sensors, all outdoor motion sensors shall be tested.
-For buildings sites with more than seven (7) outdoor motion sensors for outdoor lighting system, sampling may be done on outdoor areas with similar sensors that cover similar unobstructed areas; sampling shall include a minimum of 1 outdoor motion sensor for each group of up to 7 additional outdoor motion sensors.
+For building sites with up to seven (7) motion sensors, all motion sensors shall be tested.
+For sites with more than seven (7) motion sensors, sampling may be done on outdoor areas with similar sensors that cover similar unobstructed areas; sampling shall include a minimum of 1 motion sensor for each group of up to 7 additional motion sensors.